 The Council gender-specific approach engages boys, acknowledging and incorporating male propensities while also offering stress reducing activities along with thoughtful exploration of common attitudes, conditions, and behaviors.

 Complete Set of Curricula

-The Complete Set now includes our new guide: Journey of the Great Warrior!
-The set also comes with the Facilitator Manual and all three original Activity Guides —
+The Complete Set comes with the Facilitator Manual and four Activity Guides —

 fully developed male-responsive curricula to engage, challenge, celebrate, develop, and unite boys.
 Read more

 Order the Complete Set and Save 10%!